-The medium to late ripening, quite productive vine is prone to Botrytis and real mildew, It produces bright red, alcohol-rich, aromatic wines, which are also very suitable for the production of rosé wines.
-The variety is among others in the wines of the appellations Châteauneuf-du-Pape.
-Côtes du Rhône.
-Grignan-les-Adhémar and Ventoux (Rhône), as well Minervois (Languedoc) admitted.
-In France, it is cultivated on 60 hectares with falling tendency (ten years before it was 94).
-In Spain she is on four acres in the region Catalonia cultured.
-And in Portugal It is grown under the name Pical on six hectares and is there in the Vinho Verde authorized.
-In 2010 she took a total of 70 hectares of vineyards (Statistics Kym Anderson ).
+The medium to late ripening, quite productive vine is susceptible to Botrytis and real ones mildew, It produces light red, alcohol-rich, aromatic wines that are also very suitable for the production of rose wines.
+The variety is among others in the wines of the Appellations Châteauneuf-du-Pape.
+Cotes du Rhone.
+Grignan-les-Adhémar and Ventoux (Rhône), as well Minervois (Languedoc) approved.
+In France, it is grown on 60 hectares with a downward trend (ten years earlier it was 94).
+In Spain it will be on four hectares in the region Catalonia cultured.
+And in Portugal it is grown on six hectares under the name Pical and is there in Vinho Verde authorized.
+In 2010 it occupied a total of 70 hectares of vineyards (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012